 Excavations

-6.15 No excavations of stone, gravel, dirt, or earth shall be made on any portion of the properties; except for the construction of dwellings, walls, foundations, structures, and other appurtenances, plans and specifications for which excavations have been approved by the ARB.
-Excavations may be made for swimming pools and landscaping without said ARB approval, subject to this Declaration of Covenants.
+6.15 No excavations of stone, gravel, dirt, or earth shall be made on any portion of the properties; except for the construction of dwellings, walls, foundations, structures, and other appurtenances, plans and specifications for which excavations have been approved by the ARC.
+Excavations may be made for swimming pools and landscaping without said ARC approval, subject to this Declaration of Covenants.

 Signs

 6.16 No sign of any kind shall be erected, permitted to remain on or displayed to public view on or from any lot, except an approved sign giving the name of the contractor and Owner during construction and giving the name of occupant of the residence located on said lot or one approved sign advertising the premises for sale or rent.
-All signs shall be approved by the ARB.
+All signs shall be approved by the ARC.

 Refuse